 The holiday season is my favorite time of the year because it is my excuse to make some of my favorite desserts.
-Pumpkins and pecans become a weekly grocery shop staple and my oven is constantly on.
-On a weekly basis, I’ll be trying out new variations of some of my pies and casseroles, all in preparation for Thanksgiving and Christmas.
-Oh, and I’m always whipping up my favorite candied pecans.
+Pumpkins and pecans become a weekly grocery shop staple, and my oven is constantly on.
+After nailing a low carb pumpkin pie, I knew I had to give the pecan version a go.
+Although traditionally difficult to make, I’ve nailed the perfect homemade version.

-I hosted Thanksgiving dinner this year purely so I could show off this marvelous pecan pie and let me tell you, NO ONE believed me when I told them it was low carb- They thought it tasted just as good as any pecan pie out there!
+I hosted Thanksgiving dinner this year purely so I could show off this marvelous pecan pie and let me tell you, NO ONE believed me when I told them it was keto-friendly- They thought it tasted just as good as any pecan pie out there!

-- Keto pie crust- My famous keto pie crust works as the base for this pecan pie.
+- Pie crust- My famous keto pie crust works as the base for this pecan pie.
 The crust will need to be blind baked before we add the filling.

-- Granulated sweetener of choice– The pie crust has no added sweetness, so add some eryrthritol or allulose to it.
+- Granulated sweetener of choice– The pie crust has no added sweetness, so add some allulose to it.

 - Vanilla extract– Adds a subtle vanilla flavor.